 In 2016 Alan was awarded the M Phil degree from University of Queensland, for a thesis entitled “Inversion of seismic refraction amplitudes for near-surface velocity control”.

-Stuart Fletcher graduated from University of Queensland in 2013, with an honours degree in geophysics.
+Stewart Fletcher graduated from University of Queensland in 2013, with an honours degree in geophysics.
 Stewart received the Best Student Paper award at ASEG 2013 for “Deconvolution of correlation noise in coded-impact seismic systems”.
 Stewart’s primary role is in seismic-processing (onshore, 3D, broadband, time, unconventionals, high-fold, high-resolution, ultra-shallow).
 He also works in software development, with a focus on geophysical processing and productivity enhancement.

-Jason Stevenson graduated from University of Queensland in 2013, with an honours degree in geophysics.
+Jason Stephenson graduated from University of Queensland in 2013, with an honours degree in geophysics.
 Jason’s primary role is as a field geophysicist working on Velseis crews in Australia and overseas.
 Jason is also involved in geophysical software development, particularly in the areas of acquisition QC and recording interfaces.